jserva90/Erply-test-task/README.md

    export CC=gcc
    ```

-If there are any complications on installing gcc-5, kindly refer to the go-sqlite3 documentation at [https://github.com/mattn/go-sqlite3](https://github.com/mattn/go-sqlite3)
+If there are any complications with installing gcc-5, kindly refer to the go-sqlite3 documentation at [https://github.com/mattn/go-sqlite3](https://github.com/mattn/go-sqlite3)

 ## Configuration
 Setup a 32-byte Secret Key for encryption in the .env file (For example):